Portable Pixmap

 The rows are ordered from top to bottom with the pixels in each row

 ordered from left to right.
-Each pixel is represented as
+Each pixel is

-three values for red, green, and blue.
+represented as three values for red, green, and

 All parts are separated by whitespace and numbers are in decimal ASCIII